cbsi-dto/secretlint/packages/@secretlint/secretlint-rule-no-k8s-kind-secret/README.md

 # @secretlint/secretlint-rule-no-k8s-kind-secret

-A secretlint rule that disallow to use [Kind: Secret](https://kubernetes.io/docs/concepts/configuration/secret/) in Kubernetes repository.
+A secretlint rule that disallow to use [kind: Secret](https://kubernetes.io/docs/concepts/configuration/secret/) in Kubernetes repository.

 ## Install